 Surrounded by a graveyard, the atmospheric cathedral has significant stained glass windows a large High Cross in front.
 This is a replica of the actual High Cross that is 1000 years old and you can see it in the museum on your visit.

 The original church was built in the 12th century and is dedicated to the Holy Trinity.
 Fire, earthquakes, and waves of destroyers have visited destruction upon Down Cathedral.

 Major restorations began in the late 1700s and have been ongoing.
 Much of the 15th-century chancel remains.

 The real attraction for coming here, however, is to see the grave of St Patrick.
 Saint Patrick is one of the two patron saints of Ireland and is believed to have died around 461.

 He is known as the Apostle of Ireland and is credited with spreading Christianity in Ireland.
-He gathered disciplines and built churches throughout the island.
+He gathered disciples and built churches throughout the island.

 The ancient granite stone was lifted onto his grave in 1900 to prevent graverobbing.
 Saint Patrick’s grave is also the gravesite of Saint Brigid and Saint Columcille and together they are the three most important saints in Irish religious history.